ethyca/fides/docs/fides/docs/cli.md

 ---

-The Fidesctl CLI wraps the entire functionality of the Fidesctl into a CLI tool to be used by either engineers or in CI/CD pipelines.
+The Fidesctl CLI wraps the entire functionality of Fidesctl into a few succint commands.

 ## Commands